godotcommunity/godot-docs/index.rst

 Godot Docs – *master* branch
 ============================

-.. only:: not i18n

-  .. note:: Godot's documentation is available in various languages and versions.
-            Expand the "Read the Docs" panel at the bottom of the sidebar to see the list.

 .. only:: i18n

   .. note:: This documentation is translated from the `original English one